orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 <https://groups.google.com/g/orthanc-users/c/1lga0oFCHN4/m/jF1inrc4AgAJ>`__
 a 20 times speedup by switching from HDD to SSD).

-If switching from HDD to SDD is not applicable, it is possible to create an :ref:`storage area plugin <creating-plugins>` that delays the actual deletion from the filesystem.
-The plugin would maintain a queue (e.g. as a SQLite database) of files to be removed.
-The actual deletion from the filesystem would be done asynchronously in a separate thread.
+If switching from HDD to SDD is not applicable, you may also use the :ref:`Delayed Deletion plugin <delayed-deletion-plugin>` .

-We are looking for funding from the industry to implement such a plugin.
+The plugin would maintains a queue of files to be removed.
+The actual deletion from the filesystem is done asynchronously in a separate thread.